LuisSan/FrigrafiskCo/README.md

 # FrigrafiskCo
 Own site developed with Bootstrap .
-The site is a showcase for my former firm: Frigrafisk Co.
+The site is a showcase for my former graphc design firm: Frigrafisk Co.